ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In JSON tokens OIDs are a text string in the common form of "nn.nn.nn...".

 Unless expliclity indicated, URIs are not the URI tag defined in {{RFC8949}}.
-They are just text strings that contain a URI.
+They are just text strings that contain a URI conforming to the format defined in {{RFC3986}}.

 ~~~~CDDL
 {::include nc-cddl/common-types.cddl}